 There is a point, when sculpturing, at witch taking great care of details leads to creating hyper realistic artwork that cannot be set apart from the real world objects it is supposed to represent.
-Ron Muech sculptures are just that, extraordinary realistic work that seems real even after looking at it for the tenth time.
+Ron Muech sculptures are just that, extraordinary realistic art that seems real even after looking at it for the tenth time.
+The design of his creative sculptures can be explained just using this word: superb!

 About the artist: